Chandrashekhar-1995/devTinder/homework.md

 - install mongoose libreary
 - Connect your application to the database/devtinder
 - Call tha connectBD function and connect to database before starting application on 7777
+- Create a User schema and user model